 Celebrating your anniversary doesn’t have to be a huge or costly experience.
-However, I think it’s important to celebrate it and make that day a little extra special.
+However, I think it’s important to celebrate it and make that day a little extra special with fun anniversary date ideas.
 Here are eight inexpensive and creative ways to celebrate a wedding anniversary.

 Anniversary by theme

 Something else Forrest and I have done is each year, we take the anniversary theme for that year, and we each come up with a gift idea that is associated with that theme.
 It’s been a fun tradition we each look forward to, and it’s fun to make us think outside the box a little bit.
 Here is a list of anniversary themes by year.